microshare/microshare.github.io/docs/2/installer/devices/skiply-clock-e-battery-replacement.md

 ---------------------------------------
 ### How to Replace the Battery on a Skiply Clock E Feedback Device

-1. Unscrew the four finger-tight chrome screw caps
+1. Unscrew the four finger-tight chrome screw caps.
    {% include image.html url="/assets/img/change-battery-skiply-clock-e/image1.jpeg" width=400 description="Banner" %}

-2. Use a Philips head screwdriver to remove the four screws found underneath
+2. Use a Philips head screwdriver to remove the four screws found underneath.
    - Be careful not to lose the four brass spacers.

-3. Remove the front face plate
+3. Remove the front face plate.
    - Turn the device over and gently tap the back.
    {% include image.html url="/assets/img/change-battery-skiply-clock-e/image2.jpeg" width=400 description="Banner" %}